 Cheese making is an ancient tradition in Sicily.
 In fact, some say that cheese making in Europe originated in Sicily.
 Of all the cheeses produced on the island, ricotta is probably the most used in the Sicilian kitchen.

-Ricotta is actually a curd cheese obtained by reheating the whey left over from the production of other cheeses made with sheep, goat or cow’s milk.
-Did you know that the word ‘ricotta’ means recook?
+Ricotta is actually a whey cheese obtained by reheating the whey left over from the production of other cheeses made with sheep, goat or cow’s milk.
+Did you know that the word 'ricotta' means recooked?

 In Sicily, they make different kinds of ricotta.
 These include ricotta salata which involves dry-salting the surface and aging the cheese for 10-30 days.
 This cheese is often grated on to pasta dishes and is an essential ingredient in pasta alla Norma.